CharlesEmrich/independent-portfolio/objectives.md

 ==========

-The following HTML tags are all used: p, h, ul, ol, li, em, strong, a, img, div, span Bootstrap classes are used to style the page.
+Bootstrap classes are used to style the page.
 This means explicitly using classes mentioned on this page, not just linking in the bootstap CSS and leaving it at that.
 Project includes a custom-made stylesheet that uses typography styles, cascading, the box model, and floats.
 Indentation and spacing of HTML and CSS is accurate.
 Child elements are tabbed out correctly.
 No excessive whitespace.
-Commits are made regularly with clear messages that finish the phrase "It will…" The project repo contains a README that includes: author name project or program name description of program program setup instructions link to site on GitHub Pages copyright and license information
+Commits are made regularly with clear messages that finish the phrase "It will…" The project repo contains a README that includes:
 Site is successfully deployed to GitHub pages.
 Project is in a polished, portfolio-quality state.
 Required content was in place by the Friday deadline.